Detox After the Pool: Swimming in Chlorine

-Come to find out, that crap is basically poison!I’m not even slightly kidding!
-The necessary evil that is chlorine (because, let’s face it, what neighborhood pool isn’t chlorinated) is poisoning our bodies.
-The sunscreen, sweat, urine, and other fluids that are released in the pool water cause a reaction with the chlorine called chloramines; these include over 100 byproducts that are mostly toxins – some of which are linked to cancer.
-Yes, we are swimming in a pool of cancer causing chemicals.
+The necessary evil of chlorine (because, let’s face it, even saltwater pools have some chlorine in them) means there is a chemical poisoning our bodies - and our children every time we jump in.
+The sunscreen, sweat, urine, and other fluids that are released into the pool water cause a reaction with the chlorine called 'chloramines.'
+These include over 100 byproducts that are mostly toxins – some of which are linked to cancer.
+Yes, we are swimming in a pool of cancer causing chemicals!

 - Breathing problems